Leonardtown graduate takes Miss Maryland teen honors

 Reed also went into the competition with no pageant experience.

-“Over the weekend, Maria and I got to know each other better and we kept talking about how crazy it would be for both of us to be in the top 5,” said Reed, who is hoping to go straight into the Information Technology field, and is also studying for her real estate license.
+“Over the weekend, Maria and I got to know each other better and we kept talking about how crazy it would be for both of us to be in the top five,” said Reed, who is hoping to go straight into the information technology field, and is also studying for her real estate license.
 “Each round of elimination, her and I would look at each other in disbelief because both of us kept advancing together.”

 The competition began with 74 competitors, who were whittled down following the evening wear and active wear portions.